-Reporter covering energy and other financial matters Education: Yale University, BA in economics and political science
+Reporter covering the business of climate change Education: Yale University, BA in economics and political science

-Steven Mufson covers energy and other financial matters.
-Since joining The Washington Post, he has covered the White House, China, economic policy and diplomacy.
-He has worked at The Post since 1989 and has been its chief economic policy writer, Beijing correspondent, diplomatic correspondent and deputy editor of the weekly Outlook section.
-Earlier, he spent six years working for the Wall Street Journal in New York, London and Johannesburg, and wrote a book about the 1980s uprisings in South Africa’s black townships.
+Steven Mufson covers the business of climate change.
+Since joining The Washington Post in 1989, he has covered economic policy, China, diplomacy, energy and the White House.
+He has also been an editor in the Outlook section.
+Earlier, he spent six years working for the Wall Street Journal in New York, London and Johannesburg.

 Honors & Awards: